-There are three parties to a bill of Exchange, in every country, of which Kenya is no exception.
+There are three parties to a Bill of Exchange, and thus, Kenya is no exception in every country.

-However, Educareguide believes that is a document that plays a major role in settlement of debts in business.
+However, Educareguide believes that it is a document that plays a significant role in the settlement of debts in business.

-Before we go to the details, let’s look at some brief background information on the topic.
+Before we go to the details, let us look at some brief background information on the topic.

-First of all let’s consider the meaning of a Bill of Exchange.
+First of all, let us consider the meaning of a Bill of Exchange.

-A Bill of Exchange is an unconditional order order from one party (drawer) to another party (drawee), instructing the later to pay a specific sum of money to another party (the payee), at a specific date in the future.
+A Bill of Exchange is an unconditional order from one party (Drawer) to another party (Drawee), instructing the latter to pay a specific sum of money to another party (the Payee) at a particular date in the future.

 Also, the parties to a bill of exchange are the Drawer, the Drawee, and the Payee.

 What then are the Features of a bill of exchange?
-Find some of the Characteristics of a bill of exchange below:
+Find some of the Characteristics of a bill of the exchange below:

 Features Of A Bill Of Exchange